botmasterai/botmasterai.github.io/content/working-with-botmaster/botmaster-basics.md

 |--- |---
 | buttonTitles | array of button titles (no longer than 10 in size).
 | recipientId  | a string representing the id of the user to whom you want to send the message.
 | textOrAttachment  | (__optional__) a string or an attachment object similar to the ones required in `bot.sendAttachmentTo`.
 This is meant to provide context to the buttons.
 I.e. why are there buttons here.
 A piece of text or an attachment could detail that.
 If not provided,  text will be added that reads: 'Please select one of:'.
+This is only optional if none of sendOptions and cb is specified
+| sendOptions | (__optional__) an object containing options regarding the sending of the message.
+One of those options is: `ignoreMiddleware`.
+| cb | (__optional__) callback function if you don't want to use botmaster with promises.

 The function defaults to sending `quick_replies` in Messenger, setting `Keyboard buttons` in Telegram, buttons in Slack and simply prints button titles one on each line in Twitter as it doesn't support buttons.
 The user is expecting to type in their choice in Twitter.
 In the socketio implementation, the front-end/app developer is expected to write the code that would display the buttons on their front-end.